 Static – This type of stretching will involve staying in an exercise to lengthen for a determined period, which can vary between 10 and 30 seconds.
 It is quite indicated to be done after other exercises to relax the muscles and reduce risks of injuries.

 Active – This will work as static stretching, with the purpose of stretching the muscles for as long as possible.
 It will strengthen some muscles while relaxing others.

 Passive – These stretches are done with the help of someone or some equipment, which can be elastic bands or balls.
 The objective is the same as static stretching, which is to relax the muscles.

-Isometric – In this exercise the muscles will become tense and tense making strength.
+Isometric – In this exercise, the muscles will become tense and tense making strength.
 It will work to provide more flexibility and strength.
-An example of these exercises are the boards.
+An example of these exercises is the boards.
 However, it is not indicated that it is done frequently by all people.
 It is necessary to be very careful not to execute in the wrong way and cause injuries.

 Ballistic – These exercises will force the limits of the muscle, as well as the dynamics, but are also known as calisthenics.
 The exercises involve jumps and repetitive practices, performed more quickly, which will help in the range of movement.

-It is possible to perform stretches for spine, lumbar, sciatica, legs, back, etc.
+It is possible to perform stretches for the spine, lumbar, sciatica, legs, back, etc.

 It is not difficult to understand how to do stretching, the main tip is to pay attention to the signs of the body.
 If when doing stretching, you feel some slack, it is best to stop, thus avoiding injuries.